 About The AIAPrograms & Initiatives

-The Center for Communities by Design is pleased to announce the release of the 2014 SDAT Request for Proposals.
+The Center for Communities by Design is pleased to announce the release of the 2015 SDAT Application.
 The SDAT committee will conduct two rounds of application review to offer applicants the opportunity to receive an early decision and acceptance.
-The first round of review will be in October 2013; committee members will evaluate all applications received by October 11, 2013 at that time.
-Applications received after the first round of review will be assessed in December 2013.
-Any additional applications received after the second review period will be considered for the 2015 SDAT program.
-The final deadline to submit proposals for consideration in the 2014 SDAT program is November 22, 2013.
+The first round of review will be in October 2014; committee members will evaluate all applications received by October 10, 2014 at that time.
+Applications received after the first round of review will be assessed in December 2014.
+Any additional applications received after the second review period will be considered for the 2016 SDAT program.
+The final deadline to submit proposals for consideration in the 2015 SDAT program is November 21, 2014.
 Submittals from past successful applicants can be found on our webpage; you can also view additional materials generated by SDAT teams such as final reports and presentations by following that link.

 The Center for Communities by Design is pleased to announce the release of the SDAT Guidebook, a detailed publication that describes the SDAT program and walks a community through the steps necessary to ensure a successful SDAT project.

 AIA Center for Communities by Design Named “Organization of the Year”

 The Center for Communities by Design is honored to be named “Organization of the Year” by the International Association for Public Participation.
 We would like to extend our congratulations and gratitude to the many DAT volunteers, supporters, and participant communities who continue to make this initiative a success.

 What is the SDAT Program?

 The SDAT program is a community assistance program that focuses on the principles of sustainability.
 SDATs bring teams of volunteer professionals (such as architects, urban designers, landscape architects, planners, hydrologists, economists, attorneys, and others) to work with community decision-makers and stakeholders to help them develop a vision and framework for a sustainable future.